ivop/break6502/README.md

 | AMD FX8320 3.5GHz | yes | yes | ±175 | ±550 |
 | AMD Ryzen 5625U 4.3GHz | yes | no | ±80 | ±1203 |
 | AMD Ryzen 5625U 4.3GHz | yes | yes | ±74 | ±1301 |

+LTO (Link Time Optimization) inlines all the BasicLogic functions, which is a big improvement.
+HLE (High Level Execution?) replaces some of the gate level logic with shorter and faster C code.
+Improvement seems marginal.
+I think the biggest speed gain was reached by replacing the PLA with a giant lookup table.